ScilifelabDataCentre/data.scilifelab.se/.config/cspell/README.md

   > [!IMPORTANT]
   > Your repository's `.gitignore` should contain `node_modules/`.
 Do not push the `node_modules/` to your remote branch.

-3. _Optional (Recommended):_ Remove words from the `project-specific-words.txt` and `forbidden-words.txt` files.
-You can also start from scratch completely by removing the example entires (but keep `# cspell:disable` / `# cspell:enable` where present).
+3. _Optional (Recommended):_ Remove specific words from the files in `custom-dicts/` that do not apply to your repository.
+You can also start from scratch completely by removing the example entires.
-    1. Does `project-specific-words.txt` include any words that should be considered incorrect and flagged by the spell checking?
+    1. Does `custom-dicts/forbidden-words.txt` include any words that should be considered correct in your repository?
 If so, remove the words from the file.
-    2. Does `forbidden-words.txt` include any words that should be considered correct in your repository?
+    2. Do any of the other files include any words that should be considered incorrect and flagged by the spell checking?
 If so, remove the words from the file.

+    > [!WARNING]
+    > If you delete a dictionary file, you must also remove its entry from `dictionaryDefinitions`, otherwise CSpell fails on a missing dictionary path.

 4. Push all changes to your remote branch.

 After these four steps, you're good to go and have 2 options: